VeritasOS/plugin-manager/README.md

 PluginManager:
   # `library` is the location where plugin directories containing plugins are expected to be present
   library: "./docs/sample/library"

-  # If log-tag is specified, rsyslog is used for writing logs into pm.log (regardless of whether log-file and log-dir are specified).

   log dir: "./"
   # `log file` indicates the name of the log file.
   #   The timestamp and '.log' extension would be appended to this name.